Part 2: Additional resto spells & mastery (updated 9/8/2013 for patch 5.4)

 Other abilities for resto druids:

-- Ironbark: 2 minute cooldown.
+- Ironbark: 1 minute cooldown.
 Can be cast on other people.
 Reduces the cooldown they take by 20% for 12 seconds.
 This is our new tank damage reduction tool.
 Work out with your tank & other healers in your raids to figure out when the most appropriate times for using this will be.
 In 5-mans, use this whenever your tank is getting hit pretty hard.
+With the new 1 minute cooldown, you may sometimes be able to cast this on people other than your tank who are taking heavy damage.

 - Barkskin: 1 minute cooldown.
 Can only be cast on yourself.

-- Nature’s Cure: allows you to remove 1 magic, curse, and poison effect.
+- Nature’s Cure: 8 second cooldown.
+Allows you to remove 1 magic, curse, and poison effect.
 All of our dispels are in this one button.
-Note that it now has an 8 second cooldown.

 - Mark of the Wild: This increases your party/raid’s strength, agility, and intellect.
 Same buff as paladin Kings (so only one of the two can be on someone at a time).